The real problem with prejudice is closed-mindedness: too often our first impression – our prejudice – remains our only impression.

 Talking with the kid while I was getting my equipment together, I asked my standard, “Do you like to read?”
 He said he did.
 I figured he liked comic books, or maybe the Diary of a Wimpy Kid series.
 So I asked him what his favorite book was.

 “Number the Stars,” he said.
 That stopped me cold.

 Some people say they are not prejudiced.
 I always doubt them.
 I think that, rather than deny our prejudices, we should be aware of them.
 Rather than take an inflexible position about prejudice, we need to understand it, and decide when it is helpful, and when it is not.
 And above all else, we should watch for how wrong we can be, and even learn to laugh at ourselves.

 Because the real problem isn’t the prejudice.
 The problem is, What are you going to do with your prejudices?
 How will you use them?
 To help people, or harm them?

 And even more important: Do your prejudices stop you from looking further?
 My black friends often talk about getting pulled over for ‘DWB,’ ‘Driving While Black.’
 I remember a pre-med student some years back, a young black man whose father was a surgeon.
 His dad had given him his second-hand Mercedes two-seater convertible.

 The local cops pulled him over constantly.
-Young black man + expensive car = drug dealer.
+Black man + expensive car = drug dealer.

 Looking Beyond Prejudice